 Simple English definitions for legal terms

-Read a random definition: satellite state
+Read a random definition: search

 Export Control Classification Number (ECCN) is a code used to determine if goods being exported outside of the United States need a license and to what extent they can be exported.
 It is made up of a number, letter, and three letters that indicate the purpose for regulating the item.
 The ECCN helps both the Bureau of Industry and Security (BIS) and companies determine if exports fall under the Export Administration Regulations (EAR).
 If an export does not fall under the CCL, it will be given the code EAR99.
 The ECCN is important for regulating the type, use, and receiving party of the goods being exported.